 - advocating for issues of concern to consumers

-HCCA works with the ACT community to advocate for health and equity in health.
-We recognise that good health is critical for social and personal development and good quality of life.
-As a health promotion organisation, we work within a framework that is based on the social determinants of health, including economic, social, cultural, environmental and political factors.
-We advocate for policies that enhance equal opportunities and resources so that all people can achieve their fullest health potential.
+We recognise that good health is critical for good quality of life.
+As a health promotion organisation, our work is based on the social determinants of health.
+We advocate for policies that promote equal opportunities and resources so that everyone can achieve their fullest health potential.

-We work closely with our members, local communities, the ACT Government, service providers, media and nongovernment and voluntary organisations to provide coordinated action in improving the quality and safety of health services.
+We work closely with our members, local communities, the ACT Government, service providers, media and non-government and voluntary organisations to improve the quality and safety of health services.